pc0618/TGB2/README.md

 3. Train **Temporal Graph Networks (TGN)** with a single GraphAttention layer that leverage those schemas and features.
 4. Compare against a more classical **GraphSAGE-style RelBench baseline** (`gnn_recommendation.py`).

 The README documents the entire workflow so new contributors can rebuild the caches, launch training and sweeps, and re-run evaluation.
-All of the ad-hoc notes that used to live in `Agents.md` are folded into this file so you no longer need that notebook when onboarding.

 ---